 The Gender and Sexuality Alliance (GSA) works to create a school community where all students feel welcome and supported, regardless of their sexual orientation or gender identity.
 By organizing events like Pride Prom, Queer Brunch, PRIDE Week, and Day of Silence, we create more visibility for LGBTQ+ people and provide opportunities for education and celebration.
-Please reach out to Faculty Advisor Charles Raffetto with any questions about GSA at Williston Northampton.
+Faculty Advisor: Allison Tucker

 Girls Support Girls

-A club for people who identify as female, who will learn and talk about female empowerment and support one another.
+Girls Support Girls (GSG) is club for people who identify as female, who will learn and talk about female empowerment and support one another.
+Faculty Advisor: Nikki Chambers

-The Latinx Club is a student run club dedicated to spreading knowledge and appreciation of the languages and cultures of Spain, Mexico, Central and South America to the Williston Northampton community.
-Faculty Advisor: Eugenio Garcia
+The Latinx Club is a student run club dedicated to spreading knowledge and appreciation of the languages and cultures of Spain, Mexico, Central and South America to the Williston Northampton School community.